DSU-Digital-Sound-Design/s-25-dad-322-audio-production-II/content/posts/week-15/master-processing-automation/_index.md

 Finally, link each threshold together, so they all move simultaneously.
 For example, touch the threshold of the second band, go to Param -> Parameter Modulation / MIDI Link -> Link from MIDI or fx parameter, then select the threshold of the first band.
 Go through and link each other band to the first band.
 Finally, adjust the threshold to get a slight gain reduction across the bands.

 Your master is probably clipping now.
-To fix this, we'll add a mastering limiter, `ReaLimit.` This will turn down only the peaks, so we don't clip.
+To fix this, we'll add a mastering limiter. `ReaLimit.` This will turn down only the peaks, so we don't clip.
 Then, finally, change the `Brickwall ceiling` to adjust the final mix level.
 Here a lower threshold will make the mix sound louder, raising the level of the quieter parts to match the louder parts.

 We can check the overall perceived loudness of the mix with a loudness meter.
 Add the `Loudness Meter Peak/RMS/LUFS` JS plugin to the master track.
 A good target LUFS-I value is -10 LUFS.
 Click on the meters to make them reset after you've changed other parameters.